henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 CoMI Push extends the scope of the “/s” resource.
 Sub-resources under “/s” are represented as /s/key, where key is a numeric string representation of the subscription identifier, e.g. “/s/65536/”.
 The key representation reduces the ambiguity with respect to sid, which uses an URI safe base64 representation.

-Under each subscription identifier key provided as a sub-resource of the “/s” resource, a YANG tree instance of the subscription characteristics yang:ietf-subscribed-notifications/subscriptions (as defined in YANG Push [I-D.ietf-netconf-yang-push], which aguments ietf-subscribed-notification defined in [I-D.ietf-netconf-subscribed-notifications]) is provided.
+Under each subscription identifier key provided as a sub-resource of the “/s” resource, a YANG tree instance of the subscription characteristics yang:ietf-subscribed-notifications/subscriptions (as defined in YANG Push [I-D.ietf-netconf-yang-push], which augments ietf-subscribed-notification defined in [I-D.ietf-netconf-subscribed-notifications]) is provided.
 In the following example every sid is illustrated as a “string” as there is no sid for corresponding instance identifiers yet:

 /s/”65536”/”stream”/”within-subscription”/”filter-spec”/”stream-xpath-filter”/”stream-xpath-filter“